-Sustainability Never Tasted So Good: 9 Resolutions to Eat Greener in 2020
+Sustainability Never Tasted So Good: 9 Resolutions to Eat Greener in the New Year

-It’s resolution season again, and in 2019 many resolved to eat healthier and to save money.
+It’s resolution season again, and popular resolutions include eating better and to save money.
 Eating greener is a great opportunity to meet your needs, reduce environmental impact and save money.

 - Use reusable bags when shopping